dhruza88/Team-Portfolio-Generator/README.md

 Using the terminal to enter in data for team manager, engineeers, and interns.
 So that the user can dynamically create a roster layout of team members with releveant data.

 *KEYNOTE: the ID to each individual worker is randomly assigned by a random value function, rather than the user inputting it themself*
+*Also if you look at the index file included in this submission i ran another attempt after the video, and in this attempt there is no duplicate ID number for either users*

 ## Table of Contents